 What is ATOL protection?

-The ATOL scheme (which stands for Air Travel Organiser’s Licence) is a financial protection scheme that protects you when you book a package trip that includes a flight.
+The ATOL scheme (which stands for Air Travel Organisers’ Licensing) is financial protection that protects you when you book a package trip that includes a flight.
+It is separate to travel insurance.

 It also includes some Flight-Only bookings sold by UK travel companies when they stop trading as an ATOL holder.